How to set OKRs: A practical guide to setting Objectives and Key Results

 It's important to understand what an OKR is and isn't.
 That's because they require a mindset shift across the company.
 The acronym OKR stands for Objectives and Key Results.
 It’s a goal-setting framework that helps break down company strategy into manageable chucks.
 It’s a simple approach to create alignment and employee engagement around measurable but ambitious goals.
 They're used by highly agile and innovative companies looking to maximise employee performance and engagement through transparency and accountability.

-The big difference from traditional planning methods like SMART Goals is that they're set quarterly and tracked regularly.
+Contrarily to traditional planning methods like SMART Goals, OKRs are set quarterly and tracked regularly.
 Often monthly or, ideally, weekly.

 How do OKRs work?

 OKRs work by attaching numerical measurements to otherwise qualitative objectives.
 This means employees can provide raw data which managers can use to gain actionable insights about company productivity.
-Different objectives can even feed into the same Key Results.
+Interestingly, different Objectives can even feed into the same Key Results.
 This allows you to track contributions across all levels of an organisation.

 But Objectives aren't always so self-explanatory